christinazavou/O-CNN/tensorflow/documentation/ocnn_architecture.md

-the O-CNN takes the average normal vectors of a 3D model sampled in the finest leaf octants as input and computes features for the finest level octants.
+The O-CNN takes the average normal vectors of a 3D model sampled in the finest leaf octants as input and computes features for the finest level octants.
 After pooling, the features are down-sampled to the parent octants in the next coarser level and are fed into the next O-CNN layer.
-This process is repeated until all O-CNN layers are evaluated
+This process is repeated until all O-CNN layers are evaluated.

-we pack the features and data of sparse octants at each depth as continuous arrays.
-A label buffer is introduced to find the correspondence between the features at different levels for efficient convolution and pooling operations.
+We pack the features and data of sparse octants at each depth as continuous arrays.
+A ```label``` buffer is introduced to find the correspondence between the features at different levels for efficient convolution and pooling operations.

 ##### input to the OCNN:

- - an oriented 3D model (e.g. an oriented triangle mesh or a point cloud with oriented normals)
+An oriented 3D model (e.g. an oriented triangle mesh or a point cloud with oriented normals)

 ##### To construct an octree for an input 3D model:
-- we first uniformly scale the 3D shape into an axis-aligned unit 3D bounding cube and then recursively subdivide the bounding cube of the 3D shape in breadth-first order.
-In each step, we traverse all non-empty octants occupied by the 3D shape boundary at the current depth l and subdivide each of them to eight child octants at the next depth l + 1.
-We repeat this process until the pre-defined octree depth d is reached.
+1. We first uniformly scale the 3D shape into an axis-aligned unit 3D bounding cube and
+2. Then recursively subdivide the bounding cube of the 3D shape in breadth-first order.
+In each step,
+    - we traverse all non-empty octants occupied by the 3D shape boundary at the current depth l and
+    - subdivide each of them to eight child octants at the next depth l + 1.
+3. We repeat this process until the pre-defined octree depth d is reached.

-##### To do the first conv:
+##### To do the first convolution:
-- our method extracts the input signal of the CNN from the 3D shape stored in the finest leaf nodes and records the resulting CNN features at each octant.
+Our method extracts the input signal of the CNN from the 3D shape stored in the finest leaf nodes and records the resulting CNN features at each octant.

 ##### Properties defined in the octree structure:

-1.	**Shuffle key**:
+1.	```Shuffle key```:
 	The shuffle key of an octant O at depth l encodes its position in 3D space with an unique 3 l-bit string key.
-2. 	**Label**:
+2. 	```Label```:
-	we assign a label p for a non-empty octant at the l-th depth, which indicates that it is the p-th non-empty octant in the sorted octant list of the l-th depth.
+	We assign a label p for a non-empty octant at the l-th depth, which indicates that it is the p-th non-empty octant in the sorted octant list of the l-th depth.
-3. 	**Input signal**:
+3. 	```Input signal```:
 	We use the averaged normal vectors computed at the finest leaf octants as the input signal of the CNN.
-4.	**CNN features**:
+4.	```CNN features```:
 	For each 3D convolution kernel defined at the l-th depth, we record the convolution results on all the octants at the l-th depth in a feature map vector Tl.
-5.	**Mini-batch of 3D models:**
+5.	```Mini-batch of 3D models:```
 	For 3D objects in a mini-batch used in the CNN training, their octrees are not the same.
 To support efficient CNN training on the GPU, we merge these octrees into one superoctree.

 #####CNN operations on the octree: